Research

 The Understanding Long Covid in Northern England: A Growing Challenge report, a collaboration between Health Equity North, Newcastle University, University of Manchester, Insights North East, Public Health South Tees and Healthworks, explores the impact of Long Covid on the health, wellbeing and employment prospects of adults living in Northern England.

 The report reveals that Long Covid is affecting up to a fifth of patients in certain areas of the North of England.
+It highlights the alarming inequalities in Long Covid rates, showing a clear divide between the North and South of the country.

 Key Findings: